javarb/notes/sessions/2019/january/session_25.md

 We were working on the Engineering Design for the selected requirements.
 We work in class the requirement to list all accounts.
 It was defined the programming language and framework to use.

-Also, were defined the HTTP endpoints behavior in the controller side, as well as the used POJOS (**Note:** this has not to be exact, even not to compile, this is just to have a general understanding).
+Also, were defined the HTTP endpoints behavior in the controller side, as well as the used POJOS.

+**Note:** Code defined in Engineering Design has not to be exact, even not to compile, this is just to have a general understanding

-Finally, the DBMS to use was defined, in this case we selected to use MySQL and also use indexes since they allows to pass from linear time to logarithmic time in queries.
+Finally, the DBMS to use was defined, in this case we selected to use MySQL and we define which indexes we're going to use.
 The database schema was defined as follows:

 | Column       | Type         | Key     | Nullable |
 | ------------ | ------------ | ------- | -------- |